-As mentioned, PPI competes with major industry players that are usually engaged in all product segments of the industry such as residential development, commercial leasing, property management and township projects.
-Needless to say, these major players are much bigger than PPI in terms of earnings and assets.
+As mentioned, the Corporation competes with major industry players that are usually engaged in all product segments of the industry such as residential development, commercial leasing, property management and township projects.
+Needless to say, these major players are much bigger than the Corporation in terms of earnings and assets.
 However, Management believes that the Corporation can be competitive as long as it focuses on a selected niche of the industry.